armory/docs/content/en/cd-as-a-service/tasks/iam/invite-users.md

 ## Overview

-For your users to get access to Armory CD-as-a-Service, you must invite them to your environment.
+For your users to get access to Armory CD-as-a-Service, you must invite them to your organization.
 This grants them access to the Armory CD-as-a-Service UI.
 Depending on their permissions, they may have access to the **Configuration UI** and the **Status UI**.

 ## {{% heading "prereq" %}}